 - Compatible with standard VNC software, conforming to RFB protocol specifications.

-Remmina is a remote desktop client written in GTK+, aiming to be useful for system administrators and travellers, who need to work with lots of remote computers in front of either large monitors or tiny netbooks.
+Remmina is a remote desktop client written in GTK+, aiming to be useful for system administrators and travelers, who need to work with lots of remote computers in front of either large monitors or tiny netbooks.
 Remmina supports multiple network protocols in an integrated and consistent user interface.

 - Protocols supported: RDP, VNC, NX, XDMCP, SSH, Telepathy